JuliaImages/ImageInTerminal.jl/README.md

 ### Sixel encoder (Julia 1.6+)

-If [`Sixel`](https://github.com/johnnychen94/Sixel.jl) (requires Julia 1.6+) is loaded, this package will try to encode the content using `Sixel` encoder for large images, and thus bring much better image visualization experience in terminal:
+If [`Sixel`](https://github.com/johnnychen94/Sixel.jl) is supported by the terminal, this package will encode the content using a `Sixel` encoder for large images, and thus bring much better image visualization experience in terminal:

 <img src="https://github.com/JuliaImages/ImageInTerminal.jl/raw/imgs/sixel.png" alt="Sixel" width="500">